Omnistac/zedux/CONTRIBUTING.md

 Make the PR directly against Zedux `master` branch unless it's a hotfix for a specific version, in which case make it against the desired `v_.x` branch.

 If your PR can't be merged due to conflicts, rebase against Zedux master, resolve conflicts locally, and force push the changes.

+If your PR requires changes, you can push those as separate commits (only the first commit has to follow the [commit message guidelines](#commit-messages) via `yarn commit`.
+All other commits can be free-form via `git commit`).
+Or you can `git commit --amend` a previous commit and force push.

 ## Commit Messages